gocryptobot/contracts-bounty/README.md

    `Part’s level`
    \+ `the sum of the skill level multiplied by 4, if the part has either of the two lucky colors`
    \+ `the sum of the skill level, if the part has color effect of either of the two lucky colors`
-   \+ `the sum of the skill level, if the part has color chosen by the smart contract`
+   \+ `the sum of the skill level, if the part has the locky color chosen by the smart contract`

 ### Smart contract 2: ERC20 exchange